Teen dream: Raducanu, 18, Fernandez, 19, into US Open final

 “I’m glad that whatever I’m doing on court, the fans are loving it — and I’m loving it, too,” Fernandez said.
 “We’ll say it’s magical.”

-At the end of the first set and again the third, it was Sabalenka, a Wimbledon semifinalist in July, who let things get away from her.
+At the end of the first set and again the third, it was Sabalenka who let things get away from her.
 In the last game, she double-faulted twice in a row to set up match point, then sailed a forehand long.

 “This,” Sabalenka said, “is what we call pressure.”